-Fatima has a broad public law and civil liberties practice, with a focus on state accountability and youth justice.
+Fatima has a broad public law and civil liberties practice, with a focus on state accountability.

 Her broad practice enables her to provide effective advice and representation in cases with a crossover of areas of law.
 Fatima is particularly suited to instruction in cases involving complex mental health issues, because of her background and expertise in mental health research.